bCubed3/APICO-Barely-Enough-Items/README.md

+# Barely Enough Items
+ A list of all* items in the game, along with descriptions and recipes.

+ *Not all items are implemented yet.

-# APICO Compatibility Workbench
+# Compatibility workbench
- A workbench mod that lets different mods define their own recipes.
+ A workbench that lets different mods define their own recipes.

 Usage :
  - define your mod and the number of tabs you want (up to 5)